JaxonTerrace22/ecen-361-stm32-lab-02-JaxonTerrace22-public/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers? [*answer here*] The clock frequency was divided by a factor of 8, which slowed time in between interval by 8 seconds, meaning the interrupt intervals became 8 times slower.

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1? [*answer here*] Since it is mulitplied by a factor of 1/8, 1/8 = .125 Hz.
 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
 Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Yes, they were updated to a reduced speed by a factor of 8, since our APB prescaler was changed to /8
 ## Part 3: Reaction Timer (5 pts)

 In addition to performing useful tasks at set intervals, timers can also be used to measure elapsed time of an event.
 The events can be triggered by software, or by a hardware input.